 Double check the program for any changes to the workshop schedule or exhibit hall hours.

 Survey the exhibit hall to quickly gather brochures and catalogs from participating vendors.

 Peruse the information you have gathered from the exhibit hall and plan which vendors you would like to revisit.

-If you are wanting to view certain curriculum or want to best steward your budget with the savings offered at the convention (many vendors offer exclusive convention savings), make sure to plan for shopping time between the workshops you would like to attend.
+If you want to view certain curriculum or want to best steward your budget with the savings offered at the convention (many vendors offer exclusive convention savings), make sure to plan for shopping time between the workshops you would like to attend.

-Keeping in mind that you may be able to purchase a workshop recording, circle a workshop or two that you are comfortable missing, should you need more time to research curricula and visit with vendors.
+Taking into account that you may be able to purchase a workshop recording, circle a workshop or two that you are comfortable missing should you need more time to research curricula and visit with vendors.

 Silence your cell phone in workshops.